ibm-cloud-docs/codeengine/service-bind.md

 Each {{site.data.keyword.codeengineshort}} project must be configured with a set of [IAM Access Policies](/docs/account?topic=account-userroles) which authorizes {{site.data.keyword.codeengineshort}} service binding to view service instances and to view and create service credentials in your account.
 IAM policies are provided to {{site.data.keyword.codeengineshort}} service binding with a Service ID.

 **What policies does a {{site.data.keyword.codeengineshort}} Service ID need in order to create a service binding?**
 To create service bindings in a project, the project must be configured with a Service ID that contains the proper access policies.
-Each policy consists of a role and an IAM-enabled entitiy.
+Each policy consists of a role and an IAM-enabled entity.

 The required roles are,
 * The Operator role, which is required to create new service credentials or to reference existing service credentials for a service instance